Morsifications and mutations: A'Campo-Gusein-Zade diagrams

-In the case of totally real singularities, Theorem~\ref{th:ag-diagram-determines-topology} was proved by L.~Balke and R.~Kaenders~\cite[Theorem~2.5 and Corollary~2.6]{balke-kaenders} under an additional assumption concerning the topology of the intersections of cell closures in~$I(D)$; cf.\ the discussion in Remark~\ref{rem:non-regular-divides}.
+In the case of totally real singularities, Theorem~\ref{th:ag-diagram-determines-topology} was proved by L.~Balke and R.~Kaenders~\cite[Theorem~2.5 and Corollary~2.6]{balke-kaenders} under an additional assumption concerning the topology of the intersections of cell closures in~$I(D)$; this is related to the discussion in Remark~\ref{rem:non-regular-divides}.